14 Langkawi Tips: Skip the Wrong Rental Car and the Jellyfish Sting

 8. Friday Afternoons Everything Closes

 Langkawi is predominantly Malay Muslim.
-Many shops close for Friday prayers (12-2:30PM).
-Plan accordingly — don't expect to buy anything between noon and 2:30PM on Fridays.
+Many shops close for Friday prayers (12-2:30PM), so plan around it — don't count on buying anything between noon and 2:30PM on Fridays.

 9. Dress Modestly Outside Tourist Zones

-Tourist areas (Cenang Beach, resorts) are relaxed.
-But in villages, markets, and mosques, dress modestly.
-During Ramadan, some local restaurants close during the day (tourist restaurants stay open).
+Tourist areas like Cenang Beach and the resorts are relaxed.
+In villages, markets, and mosques, dress modestly.
+During Ramadan, some local restaurants close during the day, though tourist restaurants stay open.

 Activities